 All parts of the jackfruit tree produce opalescent, sticky latex and the tree has a very long taproot.
 Growing jackfruit trees have flowers borne on short branches extending from the trunk and older branches.

 How to Grow Jackfruit

 So now that you know what is a jackfruit, you may be wondering how to grow jackfruit trees?
 Well, first of all you need to live in a humid tropical to near tropical climate.

 Growing jackfruit trees are extremely sensitive to frost and cannot abide drought.
 They flourish in rich, deep and somewhat porous soil.
 They enjoy a constant source of moisture though they cannot tolerate wet roots and will cease to bear fruit or even die if kept too wet.

 If after all my pessimistic jackfruit tree info you decide to give it a whirl, there are certain items regarding jackfruit care that you should know.
-Growing jackfruit trees produce within 3-4 years and may live to 100 years old with productivity declining as they age.
+Growing jackfruit trees produce within three to four years and may live to 100 years old with productivity declining as they age.

-Fertilize your growing jackfruit tree with nitrogen, phosphorus, potassium, and magnesium applied in a ratio of 8:4:2:1 to 30 grams per tree at 6 months of age and doubling every 6 months up to 2 years of age.
+Fertilize your growing jackfruit tree with nitrogen, phosphorus, potassium, and magnesium applied in a ratio of 8:4:2:1 to 30 grams per tree at six months of age and doubling every six months up to two years of age.
 Past the two year mark, growing jackfruit trees should get 1 kg. per tree in the amount of 4:2:4:1 and is applied before and at the end of the wet season.